How to use Spot instances?

 This part is not a must.
 You may design the entire process and prepare workers software in such a way that coordination is performed by them - usually by saving work status on storage.
 However, a dedicated coordination node would contain additional logic and simplify monitoring status and progress.

-SPOTS Implementation tips
+Spot Virtual Machines Implementation tips

 Resource availability and allocation order

-As mentioned at the beginning of this article, SPOT instances may be provisioned if cloud contains enough resources for the selected flavor.
+As mentioned at the beginning of this article, Spot instances may be provisioned if cloud contains enough resources for the selected flavor.

 Speed up instances provisioning by launching them from dedicated image

-In the case of SPOT instances, fast VM activation is needed.
+In the case of Spot instances, fast VM activation is needed.
 The best practice to achieve this is to

 • Test it.